 While the band was in Chicago to headline the Pitchfork Music Festival, we sat down with bassist Dave Konopka to chat the geeky process of naming an instrumental track, 'sexy music,' and his all-time favorite ice cream.

+Out: Battles, in many ways, is a well-curated collective.
+Is there a distinct emotional journey you want your listeners to feel?
 Dave Konopka: I don't think so.
 I don't think we are the kind of band that typically prescribes emotions to our music.
 It is more about playing with sound, texture, and rhythms.
 If emotion becomes a byproduct of that, then that is good thing.
 And if you can get something out of that emotion, then that is a good thing.
 I don't think we are in the position to prescribe emotional sensations.